gisaia/aias/docs/docs/aias.md

 The `dc3build` process takes groups of items for building a data cube.
 Each item group is used for building a time slice of the cube.
 The process runs the following steps:

-- identify the driver for building the cube
+- identify the driver to build the cube
 - check that the items exist with ARLAS Server
 - collects the item from AIRS
 - build the cube based on the items (done by the driver)